← Previous Story Fiction Directory Next Story →

 Jace beelined to Bergquist.
 I could only watch, paralyzed, as he withdrew bandages from his bag and started wrapping what was left of Bergquist’s hand.
 Someone pointed at the machine.
 It was still dripping.
 The other fingers are under there, someone said.
 The words reached my brain but the part of my brain that made decisions had shut off.
 For the first time since I was nine years old, I hesitated.
 Like the bystanders at Tommy’s bonfire party I searched the crowd, searched for someone to do my job.

 “Hey,” Jace barked, and there was something in his voice that drew me back to reality.
-“What the fuck are you waiting for?”
+“The fuck are you waiting for?”

 Mom taught me something else, too: the right thing to do was so often also the thing you’re most scared of.
 What was I afraid of at that moment?
 Only my first thought, the one that didn’t even belong to me.
 Not once had I ever chosen the wrong thing to believe.